 Also on the way home I saw a cute little tanuki close to the cinema.

 Please excuse my slightly rubbish photos!
 I took these back in 2007, when my camera was rubbish and unable to cope well with night shots!
+I did have some better photos, but I lost them when my external hard drive died. (sob)

 If you like the sound of Tokae festival and want to find out more, the website for the festival is here (in Japanese) Or if you google “燈花会” You’ll be able to see lots more amazing images.